 - Order tags

-Can a shipping rule condition contain more than one selection?
+Some shipping rule conditions contain more than one selection.

 Here is an example with two selections: